Ralim/IronOS/Documentation/DebugMenu.md

 ### RTip

 This is the raw tip reading in μV.
 This can be used when assessing the calibration routines for example.
+Tip should be installed; range of 700-1000 is normal.

 ### CTip